Living Will Services in Gustine, California — Wills & Advance Healthcare Directives

 Does a living will cover all medical decisions?

-What if I don’t have a living will and become incapacitated?
+What happens if I do not have a living will?

-Can I include instructions about organ donation in my living will?
+Can I include organ donation wishes in my living will?

-Do I need a lawyer to create a living will in California?
+Do I need a lawyer to prepare a living will in California?

 How often should I review my living will?